 Easy A (2010)

 Those of you who’ve stuck around the site long enough have surely figured out that I don’t care for the horror genre.
 As a father, I well know that a child is not always innocent, but to see them as wholly lacking in empathy, to dip into what I can only call evil, does horrify me.
-Lynne Ramsay’s disturbingly haunting movie We Need to Talk About Kevin (2011) approaches the issue well.
+Lynne Ramsay’s disturbingly haunting movie We Need to Talk about Kevin (2011) approaches the issue well.
 However, ever the optimist, I’ll pretend that such phenomena are rare and that my recycling habit is helping the world.

 The real, pressing, and omnipresent horror of high school is the suffocating peer pressure we take for the norm.
 There’s no getting away from it.
 It just is because kids will be kids.
-However, kids can turn into mobs, and their scorn can be scary, taking the form of bullying at its worse.
+However, kids can turn into mobs, and their scorn can be scary, taking the form of bullying at its worst.
 As such, I’ll draw attention to 2010’s Easy A, a sly reinvention of The Scarlet Letter in which Emma Stone navigates the high school jungle after accidently earning the reputation of being “easy”.
 The film deals with moral pressure on the one hand and with the cruelty of teen clicks on the other, as sarcasm and comedy take a turn for the horrific.

 My contributor pick will be a first for Idiomanic, as I’m recommending a board game.
 Consider it a video game for when the power goes out.
 When I was in high school, my friends and I spent many afternoons playing Diplomacy, and it almost always ended in a giant, immature blowout.
 You see, like in Risk, the goal of the game is global conquest.
 However, the randomness of dice rolls is replaced by treaties and secret dealings, making it impossible to go solo and prevail.
 This, in turn, invites the other side of the coin that is teamwork: backstabbing.